Colin-Farkas-Personal/React-Sheet-Modal/README.md

 # React Sheet Modal

-`A modal sheet for ReactJs - The IOS experience brought to the web`
+`An authentic modal sheet for ReactJs - Bringing the ()iOS experience to the web`

 | ⭐️ Easy integration | 🛠️ Configurable | ⚡️ Zero Dependencies |
 | -------------------- | --------------- | --------------------- |